 Senecio galpinii, Senecio galpini, Notoniopsis galpinii

-Kleinia galpinii, also known as Senecio galpinii, is an erect, perennial subshrub, up to 16 inches (45 cm) tall, with slightly flattened stems holding chalky blue leaves.
-The leaves are succulent, narrowly elliptical and have a slight unpleasant aroma when bruised.
-The flowers are lightly fragrant, bright orange and appear on branched stems.
+Kleinia galpinii, also known as Senecio galpinii, is a small succulent shrub with erect, slightly flattened stems with chalky blue leaves.
+It grows up to 16 inches (45 cm) tall.
+Leaves are fleshy, narrowly elliptical, and have a slightly unpleasant aroma when bruised.
+Flowers are lightly fragrant, bright orange, and appear on branched stems.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).